-Derivatives not designated as hedging instruments Location of Gain (Loss) Recognized in Income of Gain (Loss) ced in Income (In millions) 2020 2019 2018 Foreign exchange contracts Revenue \$ 2.7 \$ (2.7) \$ (4.6) Foreign exchange contracts Cost of sales (3.1) 1.1 (0.4) Foreign exchange contracts Selling, general and administrative expense 2.5 (1.7) 0.6 Total 2.1 (3.3) (4.4) Remeasurement of assets and liabilities in foreign currencies (3.1) 1.1 2.8 Net loss on foreign currency transactions \$ (1.0) \$ (2.2) \$ (1.6)
+Derivatives not designated as hedging instruments) (In millions) 2 2021 2020 2019 Foreign exchange contracts Revenue \$ (1.1) \$ 2.7 \$ (2.7) Foreign exchange contracts Cost of sales (0.1) (3.1) 1.1 Foreign exchange contracts Selling, general and administrative expense 1.0 2.5 (1.7) Total \$ (0.2) \$ 2.1 \$ (3.3) Remeasurement of assets and liabilities in foreign currencies (0.8) (3.1) 1.1 Net loss on foreign currency transactions \$ (1.0) \$ (1.0) \$ (2.2)

-Interest Rates: The Company have one interest rate swap executed in January 2016 with a notional amount of \$50 million which expired in January 2021, four interest rate swaps executed in March 2020 with a combined notional amount of \$200 million expiring in April 2025, and one interest rate swap executed in May 2020 with a notional amount of \$50 million expiring in May 2025.
+Interest Rates: The Company has entered into four interest rate swaps executed in March 2020 with a combined notional amount of \$200 million expiring in April 2025, and one interest rate swap executed in May 2020 with a notional amount of \$50 million expiring in May 2025.
 These interest rate swaps fix the interest rate applicable to certain of the Company's variable-rate debt.
 The agreements swap one-month LIBOR for fixed rates.
-Refer to Note 6.
-Debt for further information regarding the credit agreement.
-We have designated these swaps as cash flow hedges and all changes in fair value of the swaps are recognized in accumulated other comprehensive income (loss).
+The Company has designated these swaps as cash flow hedges and all changes in fair value of the swaps are recognized in accumulated other comprehensive income (loss).

-At December 31, 2020, the fair value of these derivatives designated as cash flow hedges were recorded in the Balance Sheet as other liabilities of \$5.2 million and as accumulated other comprehensive income, net of tax, of \$3.8 million.
+At December 31, 2021, the fair value of these derivatives designated as cash flow hedges were recorded in the Balance Sheet as other assets of \$2.4 million and as accumulated other comprehensive income, net of tax, of \$1.7 million.

 Net Investment hedges: The Company has entered into cross currency swap agreements that synthetically swap \$116.4 million of fixed rate debt to Euro denominated fixed rate debt.
 The agreements are designated as net investment hedges for accounting purposes.
 Accordingly, the gains or losses on these derivative instruments are included in the foreign currency translation component of other comprehensive income until the net investment is sold, diluted, or liquidated.
-Coupons received for the cross currency swaps are excluded from the net investment hedge effectiveness assessment and are recorded in interest expense, net on the Condensed

-Consolidated Statements of Income.
-For the year ended December 31, 2020, gains recorded in interest expense, net under the cross currency swap agreements were \$2.9 million.
+Coupons received for the cross currency swaps are excluded from the net investment hedge effectiveness assessment and are recorded in interest expense, net on the Consolidated Statements of Income.
+For the year ended December 31, 2021, gains recorded in interest expense, net under the cross currency swap agreements were \$2.9 million.

-At December 31, 2020, the fair value of these derivatives designated as net investment hedges were recorded in the Balance Sheet as other liabilities of \$0.9 million and as accumulated other comprehensive income, net of tax, of \$0.7 million.
+At December 31, 2021, the fair value of these derivatives designated as net investment hedges were recorded in the Balance Sheet as other assets of \$5.5 million and as accumulated other comprehensive income, net of tax, of \$4.1 million.